SunilDangayach/payment-service/Readme.md

-Payment service to generate QR Code.
+# Payments-Microservice
+This solution allows to create a QR code on the basis of account and decode it.